Attention-Deficit Hyperactivity Disorder (ADHD)

 - Difficulty organizing tasks or environments

-- Trouble paying attention to someone even when someone is speaking directly to them
+- Trouble paying attention even when someone is speaking directly to you

 Some common hyperactivity symptoms include: